Relative Pose Estimation for Nonholonomic Robot Formation with UWB-IO Measurements (Extended version): Simulation Results

 \subsection{Performance of the PE-free relative localization method}

-\blue{To verify the robustness of our proposed relative localization method in the presence of noise, we conducted a comparative evaluation with the latest method detailed in \cite{Liu2023Auto}.
-In scenarios involving two robots, we systematically introduced standard deviations ranging from 0.01m to 1m into the measurements of distance and odometer displacement.
+\blue{To evaluate the robustness of the proposed relative localization method to measurement noise, we carried out comparative simulations in 3D scenarios against the recent method reported in \cite{Liu2023Auto}.} In scenarios involving two robots, we systematically introduced standard deviations ranging from 0.01m to 1m into the measurements of distance and odometer displacement.
 For each noise case, we established 100 different simulation scenarios by varying initial conditions.
 The parameters used in these simulations are $\Delta t=0.05$, $r_{0}=2$, $r_{0}=3$, $c_{0,w}=0.1$, $c_{1,w}=0.3$, $c_{0,v}=0.2$, $c_{1,v}=0.3$, $k_1=1$, $k_2=0.5$, $k_3=0.4$, $k_4=0.2$.
-For further details on parameter selection, please refer to Appendix \ref{supplemental}-A. The parameters employed in the comparative simulations can be referenced from \cite{Liu2023Auto}.
-The simulation results are shown in Fig. \ref{S3_1}, which reveals that as the measurement noise level increases, the localization accuracy of both algorithms declines.
-However, the performance of the PE condition based method in \cite{Liu2023Auto} is still inferior to that of the proposed data-driven algorithm.
-The fundamental reason is that the data-driven method can tolerate abnormal measurement values to a certain extent.}
+For further details on parameter selection and parameter sensitivity analysis, please refer to Appendix \ref{supplemental}-A. The parameters employed in the comparative simulations can be referenced from \cite{Liu2023Auto}.
+Fig. \ref{S3_1} shows that the localization accuracy of both methods degrades as the measurement noise increases, while the proposed data-driven method still outperforms the PE-based method in \cite{Liu2023Auto}, owing to its stronger tolerance to abnormal measurements.

-\blue{Next, we examined the convergence speed and control performance of both our proposed method and the latest method \cite{Liu2023Auto}.
+Next, we examine the convergence speed and control performance of both our proposed method and the latest method \cite{Liu2023Auto} in the 3D scenarios.
 Across various swarm scales, we set up 100 formation simulation scenarios with different initial conditions.
 The parameters for these simulations are $\Delta t=0.05$, $r_{i}=2 + 2\mathrm{rand}(-0.5,0.5)$, $c_{i,w}=4\mathrm{rand}(-0.5,0.5)$, $\mathrm{rand}(0,1)$, $k_1=1$, $k_2=0.5$, $k_3=0.4$, $k_4=0.2$.
 The function $\mathrm{rand}(a,b)$ represents s random value between $a$ and $b$.
-In the comparative simulation, we maintained identical conditions except for the localization and control algorithms under analysis.
-The control performance was evaluated based on the smoothness of the motion trajectory, defined by the smoothness indicator:
+In the comparative simulation, we maintained identical conditions except for the localization and control algorithms under analysis. \blue{The control performance is evaluated based on the smoothness of the motion trajectory, defined by the standard root-mean-square (RMS) velocity tracking error:}